-Governance requires corporate information as fuel, and needs to be flexible enough to accommodate to ever-changing market conditions.
-A digital governance will benefit from our approach to agile information management.
-Today there is almost a hype around business models but only few enterprises have conceptual models connecting this to business models and providing a closed-loop approach by ‘wiring’ these models to real-time operational data and planning input.
+Governance requires corporate information as fuel and needs to be flexible enough to accommodate ever-changing market conditions.
+Digital governance will benefit from our approach to agile information management.
+Today there is almost a hype around business models but only a few enterprises have conceptual models connecting this to business models and providing a closed-loop approach by ‘wiring’ these models to real-time operational data and planning input.

 “It is not about making another calif ERP; it is about seeing the eco-system, where we provide the technology and methodology to maintain the logic business model where data can be interchanged, communicated, enriched – via web front end or via integration to other systems”.

 So what is it that we solve with a growing digital governance?
 We build a connected truth as business models providing a closed-loop approach by ‘wiring’ these models to real-time operational data and planning input.
 We don’t like building architecture tools for architecture, or bakeries that bake for bakers.
 We like to connect the users of an enterprise by re-using data, by re-using the knowledge maintained in other systems such as data warehouses, service management tools, financial systems, HR systems, etc. We apply design thinking, so instead of the old-school of “learn a framework, buy a tool, draw some processes, then hope”, then work with rapid development tooling to apply automation processes and data by pretotyping the decision support, simply to avoid middle-layers of requirements analysts interpreting coders.
 So enterprise architects and strategists working with this methodology will grow the governance as DevOps, and it will keep the customer-facing activities along with the successful growth of digital governance.

 Sometimes, we also see words used in this context: